Conformal dynamics at infinity for groups with contracting elements: Convergence compactification

 \begin{proof} We only need to prove the assertion (1).
-The assertion $[\Lambda]=[\pG o]$ follows by Lemma \ref{[LimitSet]}.
-Assuming assertion (1), the double density follows the same proof of Lemma \ref{DoubleDense} (without taking care of $[\cdot]$-classes).
+The assertion $[\Lambda]=[\pG ]$ follows by Lemma \ref{FixPtsDense}.
+Assuming assertion (1), the double density follows the same proof of Lemma \ref{DoubleDense} (without taking the $[\cdot]$-closure of fixed points of $h$).

-Note that conjugates of $h$ are also non-pinched with minimal fixed points.
-A non-elementary group $G$ thus contains infinitely many conjugates of $h$ with pairwise bounded intersection, so the set $\mathcal F$ of their fixed points are infinite by Lemma \ref{DisjFixedSet}.
+Note that the conjugates of $h$ are also non-pinched with minimal fixed points.
+A non-elementary group $G$ thus contains infinitely many conjugates of $h$ with pairwise bounded intersection, so the set $Z$ of their fixed points are infinite by Lemma \ref{DisjFixedSet}.
 Let $A$ be any $G$-invariant closed subset in $\pU$.
 First of all, $A$ contains at least three points.
-Otherwise, if $G$ fixes a point or a pair of points, this contradicts the full North-South dynamics of infinitely many non-pinched conjugates of $h$.
-As $[h^+]=\{h^+\}$ is minimal, we can choose $\xi\in A\setminus h^+$.
+Otherwise, if $G$ fixes a point or a pair of points, this contradicts the North--South dynamics of conjugates of $h$, as the set $Z$ of their fixed points is infinite.
+As $[h^+]=\{h^+\}$ is minimal, we can choose $\xi\in A\setminus \{h^+\}$.
 By Lemma \ref{SouthNorthLem}, $h^n\xi\in A$ converges to $h^+$.
 This implies $h^+\in \Lambda$, since $A$ is closed and $G$-invariant.
-Thus, $A$ contains $\mathcal F$ and $\Lambda\subseteq A$ is proved. \end{proof}
+Thus, $A$ contains $Z$ and $\Lambda\subseteq A$ is proved. \end{proof}

+\begin{cor} Assume that {all contracting elements in $G$ are non-pinched with minimal fixed points}.
+Let $\Lambda$ be as in Lemma \ref{UniqueLimitSet}.
+Then the set of the fixed point pairs of all contracting element in $G$ is dense in the distinct pairs of $\Lambda\times \Lambda$. \end{cor}